valancej/documentation/_pro/builds-and-configuration/services.md

 FROM healthcheck/postgres:alpine
 ```

+**Note** that Docker will fail a build that makes three unsuccessful attempts to poll for a healthy state, by default.
+This can be problematic when using options such as `--interval`, which instruct Docker to poll at a different rate than it's default 30 seconds.
+You can also change the number of retries Docker tolerates with the `--retries` option.

 ### Environment Variables

 The standard `environment` and `env_file` directives are supported.
 Additionally, we support encrypted environment variables with `encrypted_environment` and `encrypted_env_file` directives.
 These are the same format, but they expect encrypted variables.

 An example setup explicitly declaring your environment variables in your `codeship-services.yml` file would look like this: